-The last Round Table addressed the issue of “The Additional Protocols 40 Years Later: New Conflicts, New Actors, New Perspectives”.
+The last Round Table, held in Sanremo from 7 to 9 September 2017, addressed the issue of “The Additional Protocols 40 Years Later: New Conflicts, New Actors, New Perspectives”.
 While celebrating the 40th anniversary of the Additional Protocols, it focused especially on the protection of civilians and gender violence during both armed conflicts and internal violence.

 The Round Table gathered together about 200 participants coming from different regions of the world including military experts, academics and representatives of governments, international organizations and NGOs.
 Experts had the opportunity to discuss key themes of international humanitarian law, such as the definition and the time frame of armed conflicts, as well as the threshold of the application of the Protocols.
 Some of the core principles of IHL, such as the principles of distinction and precaution, were also addressed.